oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

+## A.2  Example 2:  <u>Command / Response Exchange</u>

+This example (in A.2.a and A.2.b) illustrates the process of an OpenC2 Producer publishing a command to a channel for a specific device type, `oc2/cmd/device_type/alpha`, with Quality of Service level 1.
+A similar exchange would then occur between the broker and every device subscribes to `oc2/cmd/device_type/alpha`to distribute the command to the intended recipients.
+The examples assume a notional device type named "Alpha" exists and that one or more devices of that types are subscribed to the appropriate `device_type` channel.

 ![Basic Interaction Sequence](./images/req_rsp.png)

-## A.2  Example 2:  Command / Response Exchange

-### A.2.a: Publish a command to all devices of a particular notional type "alpha":
+### A.2.a: Orchestrator PUBLISHes a Command to All Devices of Type "alpha"

 > **NOTE:** This example shows the required information for the MQTT PUBLISH message, but the presentation needs fine tuning / verification.

 **Fixed Header**
 *  Type: PUBLISH